Courses at A2 level (from 20% to 49% in the placement test)

 Content: This advanced C2 General English course offers a dynamic approach for students seeking to refine their language skills.
 Through interactive discussions, cooperative tasks, and communicative learning methods, participants enhance both spoken and written fluency.
 Special attention is given to vocabulary enrichment and identifying typical “German” mistakes.
 The curriculum employs a flipped classroom model, integrating online tasks outside class with in-class language feedback.
 Expect an immersive, participatory experience where writing tasks complement collaborative spoken activities.

-Type of assessment: No final exam - the course is passed by completing a range of tasks such as forum postings, two proficiency language tests on ILIAS, a group writing task and a Pecha Kucha/Speed Geeking presentation.
+Assessment: No final exam – the course is passed by completing a range of tasks such as forum postings, two proficiency language tests on ILIAS, a group writing task, and a Pecha Kucha/Speed Geeking presentation.

 English C2: Proficiency 2

-Prerequisites: 90% or more in the placement test, or successful participation in another C2 course at the Language Center or a UNIcert® III certificate.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 90% or higher in the placement test, or successful completion of another C2 course at the Language Center, or a UNIcert® III certificate.

-The topics covered in the course are different from those in C2: Proficiency 1 and C2: Proficiency 3, so it can be taken as an advanced course or on its own.
+The topics covered in this course differ from those in C2: Proficiency 1 and C2: Proficiency 3, so it can be taken as a follow-up course or independently.

 Course materials: Materials will be distributed in class and ILIAS will be used.